ella1011/debian_gpu_jungle/README.md

-You have now time to watch this with a relaxing tea in your hand: https://www.youtube.com/watch?v=iYWzMvlj2RQ
+You have now time to pondwer relevant questions, this with a  tea in your hand and this on repeat: https://www.youtube.com/watch?v=iYWzMvlj2RQ